 By default, system resource monitoring and control are not configured when you install Oracle Solaris Cluster.
-For information about configuring these services, see Chapter 10, "Configuring Control of CPU Usage," in "Oracle Solaris Cluster System Administration Guide ".
+For information about configuring these services, see Chapter 10, "Configuring Control of CPU Usage" in Administering an Oracle Solaris Cluster 4.4 Configuration.

 System Resource Monitoring